Disjunct matrix: Practical concerns and published results

-In the limit, for a given n and d, the number of rows t in the smallest d-separable $t\times n$ matrix will tend to be smaller than the number of rows t in the smallest d-disjunct $t\times n$ matrix.
-However, if the matrix is to be used for practical testing, some algorithm is needed that can "decode" a test result (that is, a boolean sum such as $111100$) into the indices of the defective items (that is, the unique set of columns that produce that boolean sum).
+For a given n and d, the number of rows t in the smallest d-separable $t\times n$ matrix may (according to current knowledge) be smaller than the number of rows t in the smallest d-disjunct $t\times n$ matrix, but in asymptotically they are within a constant factor of each other.
+Additionally, if the matrix is to be used for practical testing, some algorithm is needed that can "decode" a test result (that is, a boolean sum such as $111100$) into the indices of the defective items (that is, the unique set of columns that produce that boolean sum).
 For arbitrary d-disjunct matrices, polynomial-time decoding algorithms are known; the naïve algorithm is $O(nt)$.
 For arbitrary d-separable but non-d-disjunct matrices, the best known decoding algorithms are exponential-time.

 Porat and Rothschild (2008) present a deterministic $O(nt)$-time algorithm for constructing a d-disjoint matrix with n columns and $\Theta(d^2\ln n)$ rows.